Alicia0629/Decimal-to-binary-convert/README.md

-# Decimal-to-binary-convert
-Convert decimal numbers to binary numbers
+# Convert decimal numbers into binary numbers
+It is an easy code to understand.

+# Licence
+Gpl-3.0

+# Programming language
+Python.